 That's a concern for me.
 I hope that's a concern for you.

-Because Jesus knows.
-Right?
+Because Jesus knows, right?
 He sees down to the level of our hearts.

-"Remember, therefore, from where you have fallen."
+"Remember, therefore, from where you have fallen." (v.
+5)

-What an interesting way to put it, isn't it?
+What an interesting way to put it.

-"If not, I will come to you and remove your lampstand from its place unless you repent."
+"If not, I will come to you and remove your lampstand from its place unless you repent." (v.
+5)

-There's a lot of writing that's been done about churches and how many close their doors each year.
+There's a lot of writing that's done about churches and how many close their doors each year.

 That makes me nervous.
-Make you nervous?
+Does that make you nervous?

 Why did Jesus say that there?
 I think Jesus says it there because he balances this disordered love that is resulting in the hearts of the Christians and in the church.

 See, a church doesn't take a stand and seem intolerant in a culture just arbitrarily.
 A church orders its convictions around what Jesus loves and what Jesus hates.
-You with me?

-So if you're known for purely what you're against, what kind of church does that create?
+So if you're known purely for what you're against, what kind of church does that create?

 Now, are there threats to a church?
-Let me ask you: if you were to sit down with a pen and a paper, and you were to describe Jesus, would there be anything on your list that Jesus hates?
+Let me ask you, if you were to sit down with a pen and a paper and you were to describe Jesus, would there be anything on your list that Jesus hates?